BogdanWazer/BogdanWazer/README.md

 ### Hi there 👋

-This is my readme.md file
+- 🌱 I’m currently learning FrondEnd stack, Learning React!
+- 📫 How to reach me: Telegram: @nomercytorus

 <a href='https://www.facebook.com/profile.php?id=100006901519354' target="_blank"><img alt='Facebook' src='https://img.shields.io/badge/BogdanWazer-100000?style=for-the-badge&logo=Facebook&logoColor=EE3D3D&labelColor=black&color=black'/></a>

 <!--
 **BogdanWazer/BogdanWazer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->